 Explore San Isidro, one of the city’s most beautiful suburbs known for its wealth and tradition.
 Take a guided walking tour through the main town square with its Neo-Gothic cathedral and handicraft fair.
 Then tour the Museo Villa Ocampo, and finish the day by the Río de la Plata with its amazing views of the city.

 Explore both Salta and Jujuy Provinces, near the Bolivian border, and engage in activities like trekking in the pre-Andean hills and the salt flats of Salinas Grandes, visiting the vineyards of Cafayate and the Museum of High Mountain Archaeology in the center of Salta town.
 While you’re there, enjoy the unique local cuisine and culture, including the local folklore music and dance typical of this region.

 The IES Abroad Buenos Aires Center is located in downtown Buenos Aires within walking distance of Plaza San Martin and Recoleta Cemetery.

-Born and raised in Argentina, John Hudson has extensive experience living and learning abroad.
+Born and raised in Argentina, Juan Hudson has extensive experience living and learning abroad.
 He holds a Bachelor of Science Degree in Electrical Engineering from Purdue University, and he earned a Master’s Degree in Business Administration at Duke University’s Fuqua School of Business.
-Prior to joining IES Abroad, John held senior academic and managerial roles in the study abroad field in Latin America.
-John has also served as the Director for the Graduate Marketing Program at the Universidad Argentina de la Empresa, as well as Director of the MBA Program at the Universidad de Palermo, Graduate School of Business in Buenos Aires.
-In Argentina, he has held numerous teaching appointments in the fields of international business and marketing, and John has served as a Visiting International Scholar at Virginia Commonwealth University.
+Prior to joining IES Abroad, Juan held senior academic and managerial roles in the study abroad field in Latin America.
+Juan has also served as the Director for the Graduate Marketing Program at the Universidad Argentina de la Empresa, as well as Director of the MBA Program at the Universidad de Palermo, Graduate School of Business in Buenos Aires.
+In Argentina, he has held numerous teaching appointments in the fields of international business and marketing, and Juan has served as a Visiting International Scholar at Virginia Commonwealth University.